 Melatonin is a powerful sleep aid.
-Melatonin is produced naturally in the brain, by the pineal gland as a response to darkness.
+The pineal gland produces Melatonin naturally in the brain as a response to darkness.
 When the lights go out, we start to feel drowsy.
 Melatonin levels are highest just before bedtime and affect sleep cycles.
-Melatonin supplements are often used by persons who have jet-lag (traveling from one time zone to another) or by those who work during the night and sleep during the day.
+Melatonin supplements are often used by persons who have jet lag (traveling from one time zone to another) or those who work at night and sleep during the day.

 Reasons Why You Should Not Take This Drug: